 3 Justification

 Earlier work on AR and MR, such as TR 26.998 (5G Glass-type AR/MR), identified multiple aspects of normative work to support “5G/AR Real-time Communication” (clause 8.4).
 TR 26.998 identified normative work needed to support delivery of immersive media via RTP for IMS-based and WebRTC-based conversational services.
 Such normative work has not been fully exploited during Release 18 when the 5G_RTP WI was completed at the SA4 #127 meeting.
-TS 26.522 includes three new RTP header extensions and a new RTCP extended report for supporting conversational services based on traditional media and XR media in 5G systems [1].
+TS 26.522 includes three new RTP header extensions and a new RTCP extended report for supporting the delivery of traditional conversational media and the new XR media in the 5G System.

-SA2 has studied enhanced PDU set based QoS handling and enhanced QoS handling for XR services in the Release-19 study FS_XRM_ph2.
-SA2 identified the key issues such as enhanced support of PDU set based QoS handling, PDU set information identification for end-to-end encrypted XRM traffic, traffic detection and QoS flow mapping for multiplexed data flows and QoS handling for dynamically changing traffic characteristics.
+SA2 has studied enhanced PDU Set based QoS handling for XR services in the Release-19 study FS_XRM_ph2.
+SA2 identified the key issues such as enhancements for support of PDU set based QoS handling, PDU set information identification for end-to-end encrypted XRM traffic, traffic detection and QoS flow mapping for multiplexed data flows and QoS handling for dynamically changing traffic characteristics.
 SA2 required support from SA4 for handling the below key issues related to the RTP protocol perspective.
 For this reason, SA4 has launched and completed a Rel.
 19 study item on the topic (FS_5G_RTP_Ph2).
 The study conclusions recommended normative specification for several key issues related to RTP and RTCP in order to better support real-time media transport for conversational services in the 5G system for both WebRTC and IMS.
-The key issues are (please see the FS_5G_RTP_Ph2 study item description and TR 26.822 for further details):

-Inaccuracy of the PDU Set Size (PSSize) information (*).

-QoS handling requirements for lone PDU (*).

-Enhancements for application-layer FEC support.
-No normative work expected.

-AL-FEC awareness for PDU Set handling (*).

-RTP transport of XR metadata.
-No normative work expected.

-PDU Set marking for XR streams with RTP end-to-end encryption.
-No normative work expected.

-RTCP messages to better support XR services in 5G.
-No normative work expected.

-RTP retransmission in supporting XR services in 5G. (*)

-Feasibility of RTP multiplexing options for transport of XR media streams. (*)

-Use cases and intended deployment scenarios for enhancements of RTP header extension for PDU Set marking.
-No normative work expected.

-Enhancements of RTP header extension for PDU Set marking.
-No normative work expected.

-Enhancements of data burst marking (and data traffic characteristics) (*)

-Applicability of the RTP header extension for PDU Set marking to different PDU Set types

-Traffic detection and QoS flow mapping for multiplexed media stream data flows

-Media and metadata delivery over multiple sessions.
-No normative work expected.

-(*) Subject to RAN2 and/or SA2 feedback and coordination.

-NOTE: The introduction of QUIC is not a subject of this work item.
+These are described in TR 26.822.

 This work item focuses on optimizing the use of RTP for the transport of real-time XR media (including conversational media) and associated metadata.

+NOTE 1: The introduction of QUIC is not a subject of this work item.

-The use of the IMS Data Channel is still supported by existing services such as MTSI but is outside the scope of this work.
+NOTE 2: The use of the IMS Data Channel is outside the scope of this work.

 4 Objective

 The work item aims to:

-Based on the results of the study item FS_5G_RTP_Ph2, do normative specification work to TS 26.522.
-TS 26.510 and TS 26.113 in the above 5G RTP areas (1-15, except those for which normative work is not expected) for WebRTC and IMS-based XR services.
+Based on the results of the study item FS_5G_RTP_Ph2 included in TR 26.822, do normative specification work to TS 26.522, TS 26.510, TS 26.113 and TS 26.114 (if needed) in the below 5G RTP areas for WebRTC and IMS-based XR services:

+Inaccuracy of the PDU Set Size (PSSize) information.

+QoS handling requirements for lone PDU.

+AL-FEC awareness for PDU Set handling.

+RTP retransmission in supporting XR services in 5G.

+Feasibility of RTP multiplexing options for transport of XR media streams.

+Enhancements of data burst marking (and data traffic characteristics)

+Applicability of the RTP header extension for PDU Set marking to different PDU Set types.

+Traffic detection and QoS flow mapping for multiplexed media stream data flows.

-Coordinate work with other 3GPP working groups and external organizations as needed.
+Coordinate work with other 3GPP working groups (RAN2 and/or SA2) and external organizations as needed.

 5 Expected Output and Time scale